 1 teaspoon good quality vanilla extract

 In a small bowl, beat the egg yolks until creamy, about 1 minute.
-Slowly whisk in 1/2 – 1 cup of the hot milk, into egg yolks while whisking vigorously; do-not to curdle the eggs.
-Bring the egg yolks close to the same temperature as the milk.
-This stage is called: Tempering.
+Slowly whisk in 1/2 – 1 cup of the hot milk, into egg yolks while whisking vigorously bringing the yolks close to the same temperature as the milk.
+This stage is called tempering.
 Once the cream is tempered into the egg yolks, transfer the tepid egg mixture to the saucepan with the remaining flavored cream.
-Begin cooking to form a custard.
+Begin cooking to form a thick custard.

-Over moderate heat, whisk constantly, until it is slightly thickened, about 5-6 minutes.
+Over moderate heat, whisking constantly, until it is slightly thickened, about 5-6 minutes.
 Immediately add the finely chopped chocolate and remove the saucepan from the heat.
-Stir until the chocolate is completely melted, then strain the mixture through a fine sieve into a large glass measuring cup or bowl to help you poor into smaller serving vessels.
+Stir until the chocolate is completely melted, then strain the mixture through a fine sieve into a large glass measuring cup or bowl to help you pour into smaller serving vessels.

 Makes approximately 8-10 servings depending on the size of your serving vessel.

-Note: If eggs begin to curdle in tempering stage, cool cream before any further additions and immediately run the mixture through a sieve before proceeding to the next step.
+Note: If eggs begin to curdle in the tempering stage, cool the cream before any further additions, and immediately run the mixture through a sieve before proceeding to the next step.